eccentricdevotion/TARDIS/sudo-commands.md

 /tardissudo [player] [function] [options]
 ```

-The command has the follwing functions:
+The command has the following functions:

 | Function     | Description                                                                   |
 |--------------|-------------------------------------------------------------------------------|